-There will be flowers delivered, gifts of chocolate and sparkly things given.
+There will be flowers delivered, gifts of chocolate, and sparkly things are given.
 Couples going out to dinner and children having parties in their classrooms.
 Some people may even remember this day for years to come because of special memories.

 I am one of those people, but not for any of the obvious reasons anyone would assume.

-On a rainy Valentines Day 19 years ago, I had an ultrasound and was told that I would be having a baby boy in July.
-I was 4 months pregnant and I was going to have a BOY!!
+On a rainy Valentine’s Day 19 years ago, I had an ultrasound and was told that I would be having a baby boy in July.
+I was 4 months pregnant, and I was going to have a BOY!!
 I was so happy.
-The little bundle that I was beginning to feel move around inside of me was my SON!
-“Mommy loves you little guy!”
+The little peanut who was now big enough to put me in maternity clothes was my SON!
+Ironically, a few days prior, I felt the first movements that felt as if I swallowed half a dozen butterflies.
+“Mommy loves you, little guy!”
 I kept saying that over and over to him.
 I said it while they finished the ultrasound, in my appointment with my Doc and in the car.

 He needed a name.
 Immediately.

-I couldn’t keep calling him “little guy” “little man” “buddy.”
+I couldn’t keep calling him “little guy,” “little man,” “buddy.”
 He needed a proper name.
-I had names for girls and a few for boys but none of them were right anymore.
+I had picked out names for girls and a few for boys, but none of them seemed quite right anymore.

 And then, it hit me, his name.
 I knew his name.
 My son’s name would be Adam.

 Just like that, even before I held him in my arms, I was in love.
 A deep, unconditional, unbreakable, unshakable, crazy love that only a mother has for her child.

 So Adam, when you read this one day, I want you to know that all those Valentine’s Day cards that I have given you over the years – they have/had a very significant meaning for me.
 It was the day that you became my son instead of just being ‘the baby.’
 You have always been my special Valentine not only on February 14th but every single day of every single year.